BJB0/Bhargab-jyoti-Bhuyan/README.md

 ![github-header-image (5)](https://github.com/user-attachments/assets/951c0bdd-193f-4a4a-b678-515e0c1590ef)

-🎓 Undergraduate in Computer Science and Engineering at Tezpur University.
+🎓 Undergraduate in Computer Science and Engineering at Tezpur University, class of 2026.

 🤖 Interested in Generative AI, Machine Learning, Deep Learning, and LLMs and diving deeper into Data Science and ANalytics.